MeveraStudios/Documentation/docs/Synapse/Introduction.md

 ### ⚡ Installation

-The proccess is fairly simple:
+The process is fairly simple:
 1. Download the latest `synapse-PLATFORM-*.*.jar` from the [Releases](https://github.com/MeveraStudios/Synapse/releases).
 2. Place the JAR file in your server's `plugins/` directory.
 3. Restart your server.